HumanCommunicationInteraction/pywib/docs/source/movement_metrics.rst

 This small epsilon prevents division-by-zero when the optimal area is 0.

-Metrics are also provided via :py:func:`~pywib.auc_ratio_metrics`, which computes mean, max, and min AUC ratios for each session.
+Metrics are also provided via :py:func:`~pywib.auc_ratio_metrics`, which computes mean, max, and min AUC and AUC ratio for each session.

 Reference
 ---------